sidney-eliot/3d-artists-handbook/README.md

 You can download the entire handbook for offline reading.
 Just follow [these](#how-to-read-the-handbook-offline) simple steps.

 🌍🔍 **Universal Search**<br>
-Use the search field to search for page names or words all across the handbook. _(It's located at the top.)_
+Use the search field to search for page names or words all across the handbook. _(It's located at the top left.)_

 🌑☀️ **Dark and Light Theme**<br>
 Use the sun and moon icons to switch between light and dark mode. _(They are located at the top left.)_